Warning notification:Warning

 Vitamin K for newborn babies

-All newborn babies are offered a vitamin K injection soon after they're born.
-This is to protect them from a rare bleeding disorder called vitamin K deficiency bleeding.
+All newborn babies are offered a vitamin K injection within 6 hours of birth.
+This is to protect them from a serious bleeding disorder called vitamin K deficiency bleeding (VKDB).

 Why your baby needs vitamin K